 - A history of mental health issues, especially depression or thoughts of self-harm

 - Liver problems

-There is not enough data to know if Daliresp is safe to take while pregnant or breastfeeding.
-Before taking this drug, tell your doctor if you are pregnant, plan to become pregnant, or breastfeeding.1
+There is not enough data to know if Daliresp is safe to take while pregnant.
+Women who are breastfeeding should not take Daliresp as it is likely excreted into breast milk and the effects on a baby are not known.
+(Source: package insert) Before taking this drug, tell your doctor if you are pregnant, plan to become pregnant, or breastfeeding.1

 Daliresp may interact with other medicines.
 Before beginning treatment for COPD, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.